OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-custom-gas-token-chain.md

 :::

-This guide will guide you through configuring and deploying a custom gas token Orbit chain.
+This guide will help you configure and deploy a custom gas token Orbit chain.

-Custom gas token orbit chains let participants pay transaction fees in `ERC-20` token instead of `ETH`, which is ideal for use-cases requiring this feature as well as low transaction fees.
-You can learn more in our page covering [custom gas token requirements and configuration](use-a-custom-gas-token.mdx).
+Custom gas token orbit chains let participants pay transaction fees in `ERC-20` token instead of `ETH`, which is ideal for use cases requiring this feature and low transaction fees.
+You can learn more on our page covering [custom gas token requirements and configuration](use-a-custom-gas-token.mdx).

 Deploying a custom gas token Orbit chain amounts to deploying an AnyTrust Orbit chain with some additional steps, we recommend reading How to configure and deploy [Rollup Orbit chains](orbit-sdk-deploying-rollup-chain.md) and [AnyTrust Orbit chains](orbit-sdk-deploying-anytrust-chain.md) to fully leverage the methods of the Orbit SDK.